Future Continuous

 This time next month I will be living in Madrid.

 We use the 'future continuous tense' to predict future events.
-It means we are not totally sure whether it happens or not, but we think it is going to happen. check out the following examples:
+It means we are not completely sure that something will happen, but we think it is likely.
+Check out the following examples:

 I expect that she'll be visiting them in Peru.

-You'll be feeling hungry after gardening all day, I guess.
+You'll be feeling hungry after gardening all day.

-We can use the 'future continuous tense' to talk about ongoing events that we expect to happen in the future.
-This means that we predict that they are about to happen.
+The 'future continuous tense' can also refer to ongoing events that we expect to happen in the future.
+This means that we think something will happen but there might be changes.
+Look at the examples.

 I'll be visiting Paul at the party next week.